 Pasta Alla Vodka Sauce, and yes you can make it with penne pasta is your answer to a dinner that takes minutes to make.
-You can literally prepare this meal in the time that it takes to cook the pasta.
+You can prepare this meal in the time that it takes to cook the pasta.

-Maybe like you I work and when I get home from work, I would love a home cooked meal, sometimes the thought of having to cook anything complicated or anything taking over about 20 minutes is more than I can handle.
+Maybe like you I work, and when I get home from work, I would love a home cooked meal, sometimes the thought of having to cook anything complicated or anything taking over about 20 minutes is more than I can handle.
 I love these types of dishes, minutes to prepare instead of reaching for the freezer and putting something in the microwave has low appeal for me.
 This recipe has few ingredients in it, and even if you are a beginner cook, you can prepare this dish.

 Vodka sauce, while you might think was created where there was an Italian and a Russian that met up for dinner.
-This recipe has its origins in the 1980s according to Williams Sonoma.
+This recipe has its origins in the 1980s according to Williams-Sonoma.
 It is said this dish was created to popularize Vodka in Italy.
-So if you don’t drink alcohol, this is one dish that I think you can substitute chicken stock, or another type of stock, but it won’t be quite the same.
+So if you don’t drink alcohol, this is one dish that I think you can substitute chicken stock or another type of stock, but it won’t be quite the same.

 This recipe has tomatoes, onions, butter, a bit of cream, and of course vodka.
-I caution you to feed this to anyone that shouldn’t have alcohol, because a lot of alcohol is actually retained.
+I caution you to feed this to anyone that shouldn’t have alcohol because a lot of alcohol is retained.
 Please read this web page if you have concerns.
 Some people like to add a bit of bacon or even sausage to this sauce to make for a hearty meal.

-Pasta alla Vodka Sauce
+Pasta Alla Vodka Sauce

-- 4 cloves of garlic roughly chopped
+- 4 teapoons chopped garlic

-- 1 medium sized white onion
+- 1 cup chopped white onion

-- 2 tablespoons of olive oil
+- 2 tablespoons olive oil

-- 1/2 to 1 teaspoon crushed red pepper - add more if you like more heat
+- 1/2 teaspoon crushed red pepper

-- 1 14 ounce can of chopped tomatoes
+- 14 ounces chopped tomatoes 1 can

-- 1 14 ounce can of tomato sauce
+- 14 ounces tomato sauce 1 can

-- 1 cup of heavy cream
+- 1 cup heavy cream

 - 1/2 cup vodka